Where to Start

 - Payment History – The most important factor of your credit score is your payment history.
-Credit bureaus want to see whether or not you have paid past credit accounts in a timely manner.
+Credit bureaus want to see whether or not you have paid past credit accounts promptly.
 Set a payment schedule so you’re never late.

 - Amounts Owed – Owing money to a creditor is normal, but having too much money owed is a bad thing.
 If possible, pay ahead on your most outstanding bills.
 Again, there is no quick fix for bad credit, but the fewer amounts owed, the better.

 - Length of Credit History – Credit bureaus will look to see how long you have had credit accounts open, and how often you use them.
 Generally speaking, the longer you have had accounts open, the higher your score.